cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 - IAM Policies
 - Grants

-Thus, we have the following important differences about access to KMS Keys:
+Thus, we have the following important differences about access to KMS Keys vs access to other resources in AWS:

 - Permissions must be granted explicitly on the KMS Key Policy (Resource-based policy).
 - Access to KMS Keys can also be managed by KMS Key Grants.